amphionspace/FlexiCodec/README.md

 ## Abstract
 Neural audio codecs are foundational to speech language models.
 It is expected to have a low frame rate and decoupled semantic and acoustic information.
 A lower frame rate codec can reduce the computational cost of speech language models by shortening the sequence length.
 Recent studies have developed 12.5Hz low-frame-rate audio codecs, but even lower frame rate codecs remain underexplored.
 We find that a major challenge for very low frame rate tokens is missing semantic information.
 This paper introduces FlexiCodec to address this limitation.
 FlexiCodec improves semantic preservation with a dynamic frame rate approach and introduces a novel architecture featuring an ASR feature-assisted dual stream encoding and Transformer bottlenecks.
 With dynamic frame rates, it uses less frames at information-sparse regions through adaptively merging semantically similar frames.
 A dynamic frame rate also allows FlexiCodec to support inference-time controllable frame rates between 3Hz and 12.5Hz.
 Experiments on 6.25Hz, 8.3Hz and 12.5Hz average frame rates confirm that FlexiCodec excels over baseline systems in semantic information preservation and delivers a high audio reconstruction quality.
 We also validate the effectiveness of FlexiCodec in language model-based TTS.

-## To-Do:
-  - [ ] By late October 2025, the code and reproduced model should be available.

 ## Installation
 ```bash